Local SEO in 2026: What Ranks in Maps, AI Search and the Profile Mistake That Costs Weeks

 Review Recency as a Ranking Signal

-Review recency ranks as a key local ranking signal.
+Review recency is a key local ranking signal.
 A steady stream of new reviews proves to Google that your business actively serves customers.
-Sporadic review collection, such as campaigns every six months, creates gaps that competitors with consistent review flow will exploit.
+Sporadic collection, such as a campaign every six months, creates gaps that competitors with consistent review flow will exploit.
+Monitor competitor review velocity so you know what you are up against.
+Use competitor review velocity as a benchmark, then set a sustainable review target that keeps your profile visibly active.

 Quality Over Quantity